 The first cat, painted in 2007, was Purrsie, the Purrfect Platinum Pussycat, who happened to be a perfectly adorable platinum-colored American Shorthair.
 Purrsie’s heart-shaped markings made her the perfect model for Purrsie’s Hope; since then, the painting has appeared on many Cats for the Cure products.
 Purrsie belonged to Suzie Geraldi, who was Claudia’s assistant at the time.

-Then tragedy struck.
+Then more tragedy struck.
 Claudia lost Sabrina, her ten-year-old American Curl, to fibrous sarcoma, a viciously aggressive cancer.
 It was only after Sabrina passed that Claudia heard about UC Davis Veterinary School of Medicine and CCAH Director Dr. Niels Peterson’s innovative feline disease research.
 Sabrina might have lived, if only she had been taken to the Small Animal Clinic early in her diagnosis.

 FIP is a virus that attacks the intestinal tract.
 It is nearly always fatal and afflicts cats of all ages—though most commonly kittens and the elderly.
 It has become one of the feline diseases that Claudia is most passionate about curing.
-She is a founding member of SOCK FIP, a nonprofit organization that supports FIP research at the Center for Companion Animal Health at UC Davis Veterinary School of Medicine.
+She was a founding member of SOCK FIP, a nonprofit organization that supports FIP research at the Center for Companion Animal Health at UC Davis Veterinary School of Medicine.
 As of 2011, Claudia’s portrait of Lucy, entitled "Here’s Looking at You, Kitten", has become SOCK FIP’s official logo.

 Claudia has always hoped that her artwork served a purpose—even if that purpose was as simple as making people smile.
 Now, however, she hopes that her artwork and her work with Cats for the Cure will help save lives, human and feline, in the fight against cancer, FIP, and other diseases such as HCM.